shivpatel/shivpatel.github.io/_posts/2020-11-12-how-icloud-photos-architecture-causes-slow-uploads.markdown

 ---
 layout: post
-title:  "How iCloud Photos architecture causes slow \"uploads\""
+title:  "Why iCloud Photos is slow to \"upload\" on macOS"
 date:   2020-11-12 00:00:00 -0500
 categories: software
 ---